-To enable this feature on Pulse Connect Secure:
+To enable this feature on Pulse Connect Secure, perform the following steps:

-- 1. From the admin console, select Users > Pulse Secure > Components. - 2.
-Check the Enable minimum client version enforcement options, see below Figure 89.
+- 1. From the admin console, select Users > Pulse Secure > Components.

+- 2. Select the Enable minimum client version enforcement check box, the following options appear:

+- Pulse Desktop Clients

+- Android Mobile Clients

+- iOS Mobile Clients

-Figure 89: Minimum Client Version Enforcement
+Figure 91: Minimum Client Version Enforcement

-- 3. Specify the minimum client version to be enforced on the Pulse Desktop client eg: 5.2R1. - 4.
+- Specify the minimum client version to be enforced for the required client.
+If minimum client version is not specified for any specific type of client, then any version of the client will be allowed to connect to the PCS without any minimum client version enforcement for that specific client. - 4.
 Click Save. - 5.
 Select Version to Activate/Delete the version details. - 6.
 Click Browse to select a Pulse Secure Client package. - 7.
 Click Upload to add packages.